Consensys/tessera/README.md

        encrypts the payload by

        - Generating a symmetric key and random nonce
-       - Generate a recipient nonce
+       - Generate a recipient nonce (for each recipient of the transaction)??

-validates the sender's public key.

-Once

-This is what happens when you use the `send` function of the Private API to send the bytestring `foo` to the public key `ROAZBWtSacxXQrOe3FGAqJDyJjFePR5ce4TSIzmJ0Bc=`:

-  1. You send a POST API request to the Private API socket like:
-     `{"payload": "foo", "from": "mypublickey", to: "ROAZBWtSacxXQrOe3FGAqJDyJjFePR5ce4TSIzmJ0Bc="}`

-  2. The local node generates using `/dev/urandom` (or similar):
-       - A random Master Key (MK) and nonce
+       - Encrypt the payload using the symmetric key and random nonce
+       - Hash this encrypted payload using SHA3 algorithm
-       - A random recipient nonce
+       - For each recipient, encrypt the symmetric key and recipient nonce with recipient public key

-  3. The local node encrypts the payload using NaCl `secretbox` using the random MK and nonce.

-  4. The local node generates an MK container for each recipient public key; in this case, simply one container for `ROAZ...`, using NaCl `box` and the recipient nonce.

-     NaCl `box` works by deriving a shared key based on your private key and the recipient's public key.
-This is known as elliptic curve key agreement.

      Note that the sender public key and recipient public key we specified above aren't enough to perform the